 Fun Facts about the history of the Microscope:

 - The earliest microscopes were known as “flea glasses” because they were used to study small insects.

 - The most famous early pioneers in the history of the microscope are Digges of England and Hans and Zcharias Janssen of Holland.

 - But it was Anton van Leeuwenhoek who became the first man to make and use a real microscope.
-He grounded and polished a small glass ball into a lens with a magnification of 270X, and used this lens to make the world's first practical microscope - a powerful lenses that could see teeming bacteria in a drop of water.
+He grounded and polished a small glass ball into a lens with a magnification of 270X, and used this lens to make the world's first practical microscope – a powerful lens that could see teeming bacteria in a drop of water.
 Because it had only one lens, Leeuwenhoek's microscope is now referred to as a single-lens microscope.
 Its convex glass lens was attached to a metal holder and was focused using screws.
-The magnification ratio of a single-lens microscope like the one invented by Leeuwenhoek is calculated in the same way as calculations are made for a simple magnifying glass.
-250mm--accepted to be the distance of most distinct vision--is divided by the length of the lens.
+The magnification ratio of the single-lens microscope like the one invented by Leeuwenhoek is calculated in the same way as calculations are made for a simple magnifying glass.
+250mm–accepted to be the distance of most distinct vision–is divided by the length of the lens.

 - The first compound microscope (ones we use today), which incorporates more than one lens so that the image magnified by one lens can be further magnified by another, was created by a father-son duo, Zacharias and Han Jansen in the 1590s.

 - Robert Hooke discovered cells by studying the honeycomb structure of a cork under a microscope.